miteshupadhyay/-GestureRecognitionUsingDeepLearning/README.md

-# Gesture Recognition: Case study IIITB & Upgrad
+# Gesture Recognition: Case study
 Recognising 5 different hand gestures to control a smart TV

 We need to develop a cool feature in the smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote.